-- 1. If you are not requesting any consultant fees move to the next section and skip the below steps. - 2.
+- 1. Click "No consultant fees requested" if you are not requesting any consultant fees or expenses. - 2.
 Name.
 Enter name of the consultant. - 3.
 Base cost.
 Enter estimated cost for the specific consultant per day. - 4.
 Qty.
 Enter the number of days. - 5.
 Subtotal.
 Automatically calculates (base cost times quantity). - 6.
 Description.
 Enter the description and justification for the services to be provided; include the nature and scope of services rendered in relation to the services required for the project; necessity of contracting these services regarding the organizations capability; whether services can be performed more economically by direct employment; and qualifications of individual (limited to 1,000 characters).
 Provide any additional calculations that make up the base cost. - 7.
 Add item.
 Click to add additional consultant fee requests (repeat steps 2 through 6). - 8.
 Delete.
 Click to delete an item. - 9.
-Continue to "Consultant travel" if you are requesting consultant travel.
+Continue to "Consultant travel."